What is a cookie?

 Targeting cookies: These cookies record your visit to our website, the pages you have visited and the links you have followed.
 We will use this information to make our website and the advertising displayed on it more relevant to your interests.

 First and third-party cookies: First-party cookies are cookies set by our website.
-Third-party cookies are cookies on our website that are set by a website other than our website, such as where we use Facebook pixels so that we can show you relevant content from us when you are on Facebook.
+Third-party cookies are cookies on our website that are set by a website other than our website, such as Facebook pixels or Google Analytics.

 We use first and third-party cookies on our website and these are set out in the table below.
 You can also find more information about the individual cookies we use and the purposes for which we use them in the table below.